ablaom/MLJTuning.jl/README.md

 ### Interface points for user input

 Recall, for context, that in MLJ tuning is implemented as a model wrapper.
-A model is tuned by *fitting* the wrapped model to data.
+A model is tuned by *fitting* the wrapped model to data (which also trains the optimal model on all available data).
 To use the optimal model one *predicts* using the wrapped model.
 For more detail, see the [Tuning Models](https://alan-turing-institute.github.io/MLJ.jl/dev/tuning_models/) section of the MLJ manual.